Date enacted or revised:

 If medical withdrawal occurs (voluntary or involuntary), the student must reapply to the University in order to enroll again.
 Reapplying to the university should include documentation from a relevant medical provider verifying compliance with treatment recommendations while on leave or withdrawal, and a statement that the student can carry out the academic requirements and expectations of University life.

-The Assistant Vice President for University Services may be consulted to determine if the student’s situation might be more appropriately handled through the student disciplinary system (Code of Student Conduct).
+The dean of student services may be consulted to determine if the student’s situation might be more appropriately handled through the student disciplinary system (Code of Student Conduct).

 This policy is distributed via Senior Staff, the University Listserv, the University Policy page, and through routine communication between departments.